Over the past 7,000 years, as mighty civilizations rose and crumbled, another saga was playing out in the southern reaches of the world.

 Not Actually An Evil Geniuses’ Lair

 Located to the southwest of the penguin colony, Deception Island conceals a secret.
-While it appears to be solid land when viewed from the sea, the island is actually a massive ring that forms a placid harbor once prized by whalers as a safe haven during storms.
+While it appears to be solid land when viewed from the sea, the island is actually a massive ring that shelters a placid harbor once used by whalers as a safe haven during storms.
 But, these calm waters aren’t as tranquil as they seem.
 For, at the bottom of the harbor lies a fiery gash in the earth, still belching fire and steam.

 Deception Island is actually the five-mile-wide caldera of an active volcano.
 A massive eruption 10,000 years ago excavated a massive pit and formed the surrounding ring, and the volcano is still considered to pose a significant threat.
 Over the past 50 years, the fitfully slumbering beast has forced the evacuation of two scientific outposts on the island as unpredicted eruptions caused mud flows that tore through their compounds.

-Now, back to those penguins.
+But back to those penguins.
 Using evidence from their cores, the researchers tied three major extinction events on Ardley Island to volcanic eruptions from Deception Island, as evidenced by the presence of ash in the cores concurrent with the die-offs.
-The only other active volcano in Antarctica is Mount Erebus in the middle of the continent.
+The only other known active volcano in Antarctica is Mount Erebus in the middle of the continent.

 While the volcano is far enough away that it likely wouldn’t directly affect the colonies, the massive plumes of ash it threw off were enough to blanket Ardley Island in toxic ash, which could have smothered the penguins, especially young chicks too small to escape into the open ocean.
 According to their estimates, the penguin colony was almost extinguished each time the volcano roared to life and took anywhere from 400 to 800 years to recover.